ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/json.md

     ...
 ```

+You may have already noticed the "u" in front of every string.
+Those are actually a <i>unicode</i> type.
+For the purpose of this lesson, all you need to know is that unicode is another representation of some text (just like a string).
+For more details about the difference between unicode and string: <https://stackoverflow.com/questions/18034272/python-str-vs-unicode-types>

 As we can see the JSON data above, you can nest one JSON object inside another, the same way that Python dictionaries can be nested one inside the other.
-Note that the JSON object we dealt with before appears inside of this one.
+Notice that the JSON object we dealt with before appears inside of this one.
 (Note: Some parts of the data is cutted out, so we can see the data more clearly.)

-<b> --------------T.B.C. -------------- </b>

 {% highlight json linenos %}
+{u'code': u'4890008100309',
+ u'product': {u'_id': u'4890008100309',
+             ...
+             ...
-{
+             u'nutriments': { u'salt': u'0.01016',
-    "Engine Information": {
-      "Transmission": "6 Speed Automatic Select Shift",
-      "Engine Type": "Audi 3.2L 6 cylinder 250hp 236ft-lbs",
-      "Engine Statistics": {
-        "Horsepower": 250,
-        "Torque": 236
+                              u'sodium': u'0.004',
+                              u'sugars': u'10.6',
                             },
-      "Hybrid": false,
-      "Number of Forward Gears": 6,
-      "Driveline": "All-wheel drive"
-    },
-    "Identification": {
-      "Make": "Audi",
-      "Model Year": "2009 Audi A3",
-      "ID": "2009 Audi A3 3.2",
-      "Classification": "Automatic transmission",
-      "Year": 2009
-    },
-    "Dimensions": {
-      "Width": 202,
-      "Length": 143,
-      "Height": 140
+            ...
-    },
+            ... },
-    "Fuel Information": {
-      "Highway mpg": 25,
-      "City mph": 18,
-      "Fuel Type": "Gasoline"
-    }
-  }
+ u'status': 1,
+ u'status_verbose': u'product found'}
 {% endhighlight %}

 Let's break this down a bit.
 This entire sequence is a single JSON object, which in Python terms, corresponds to a dictionary.
 It has a sequence of keys and values.

 First, let's identify the keys in this dictionary.
 They are:

-  * `"Engine Information"`
+  * `u'code'`
-  * `"Identification"`
+  * `u'product'`
-  * `"Dimensions"`
+  * `u'status'`
-  * `"Fuel Information"`
+  * `u'status_verbose'`

 Next, let's concentrate on just these lines.
-What we see is that the key `"Dimensions"` is associated with a value, that is the entire JSON object we considerered earlier.
+What we see is that the key `u'product'` is associated with a value as a big dictionary.
+In this nested dictionary, we see that one of the keys `u'nutriments'` is associated with a value as another dictionary, that is the JSON object we considerered earlier.

 {% highlight json linenos %}
+   u'product': {u'_id': u'4890008100309',
+             ...
+             ...
-  "Dimensions": {
+             u'nutriments': { u'salt': u'0.01016',
-      "Width": 202,
-      "Length": 143,
-      "Height": 140
+                              u'sodium': u'0.004',
+                              u'sugars': u'10.6',
                             },
+            ...
+            ... },
 {% endhighlight %}